Country of origin: Germany

 First called simply Levi Strauss, his wholesale business imported dry goods like clothes, fabric and umbrellas and sold them to stores.
 Within a decade, Strauss had made a name for himself.
 He became active in the Jewish community, a mainstay in the business and cultural life of San Francisco, and a philanthropist.

 But it was in 1872 that Strauss’ fate would change.
-A tailor, Jacob Davis, wanted to patent with Strauss the metal rivets positioned at the points of strain in the pants he invented for customers especially the miners.
+A tailor, Jacob Davis, invented a new type of pants with metal rivets positioned at the points of strain and he wanted to patent them with Strauss.
 Strauss loved the idea and began making riveted “waist overalls.”
 The famous 501 jeans, then known as “XX,” were born.

 Strauss became famous and rich.
 In 1897, he provided the funds for 28 scholarships at the University of California, Berkeley that are still in place more than a century later.